ovh/docs/pages/hosted_private_cloud/nutanix_on_ovhcloud/48-metro-availability/guide.pt-pt.md

 ![14 - Validate test recovery plan 06](images/14-validate-test-recovery-plan06.png){.thumbnail}

 > [!primary]
-> Make sure you have the right licences.
-If you have chosen a cluster with licences at OVHcloud, you need to have signed up to the **Nutanix Advanced** pack for the Roubaix and Gravelines clusters.
+> Make sure you have the right licences if you have chosen the Nutanix on OVHcloud packaged service.
+You need to have signed up to the **Pro** or **Ultimate** packs for the Roubaix and Gravelines clusters..
 >

 Click `Execute Anyway`{.action}.